 Government of NSW allocated $314m for the project in its 2011-2012 budget.
 About $222m of the allocation will go towards buying land and route alignment for the project.

 In December 2011, a four kilometre skytrain line was also proposed.
-It is expected to be built above ground between Bella Vista and Rouse Hill stations, along with another 19km in underground tunnels.
+It will be built above ground between Bella Vista and Rouse Hill stations, along with another 19km in underground tunnels.
+A 270m cable-stayed bridge will be built over the Windsor Road at Rouse Hill, as part of the project.
 A parking area with 4,000 new parking spaces is proposed for the skytrain line.
+Construction on the skytrain project started in June 2014.

 Infrastructure and construction of RailCorp’s and NSW’s railway line / link